Blad3Mak3r/DiscordPresencesBOT/README.md

 # Discord Presences BOT

 **Discord Presences BOT** is a bot designed for the Among Us Spanish Discord server.
-You are free to compile this project and use it for your own benefit.
+You are free to fork the code, build the project and use it for your own benefit.

 This bot shows how many users are playing **Among Us** on the server, or whatever game you define in [environment variables](#run-with-environment-variables).